JDhub101/DataScienceProfessional/README.md

 ## About Me
 Hi, I'm JD.
 I have a background in:
 - creating and embedding data transformation projects.
-- analysing data to provide assurance that processes are compliant with regulatory expectations.
+- analysing data to provide assurance that processes are compliant.
-- creating interactive dashboards to highlight and track operational effectivness.
+- creating interactive dashboards to track operations.

-I am currently undertaking a Level 6 Data Science Apprenticeship to further enhance my technical skills.
+I'm currently undertaking a Data Science Apprenticeship to further enhance my technical skills.

 ## My Skills
 - **Tools**: Python, Power BI, Excel